 Students are expected to attend every class on their program and arrive at class on time.
-Our automated report card system will track and report cutting in the 2021-22 school year.
+Teachers will support safe transition of students during the day by escorting classes to their program locations as a whole group.
+Our automated report card system will track and report cutting in the 2023-2024 school year.
 Only the teacher, guidance counselor, school nurse, and assistant principal/principal can excuse students from a class.

-- f Students will travel the halls with respect for self and others learning in the building. - Students will remain in MS 390 premises and avoid trespassing areas designated to P.S.
-396 and P10. - Students will maintain an appropriate voice volume and tone, appropriate walking pace, and be mindful of others around them. - Students will bare right when walking the hallways and using the stairs (follow the up and down arrows indicated staircase area). - Students will carry a pass when leaving a class or meeting.
-It is the student's responsibility to request a pass.

-f Students will have respect for the school environment and not litter or deface property in any way.

-Students will show respect for the hard work of others and will care for bulletin boards, displays and artwork.
+- Students will travel the halls with respect for self and others learning in the building. - Students will remain in MS 390 premises and avoid trespassing areas designated to P.S.
+396 - Students will maintain an appropriate voice volume and tone, appropriate walking pace, and be mindful of others around them. - Students will bare right when walking the hallways and using the stairs (follow the up and down arrows indicated staircase area). - Students will carry a pass when leaving a class or meeting.
+It is the student's responsibility to request a pass. - Students will have respect for the school environment and not litter or deface property in any way. - Students will show respect for the hard work of others and will care for bulletin boards, displays and artwork.